ianthehenry/zsh-autoquoter/README.md

 # hey why don't you just write better commit messages

-Okay yeah look I'm using `git commit -m` as an example a lot, but zsh-autoquoter was originally written so I could add notes and todo list items from the command line more easily.
+Okay yeah look I'm using `git commit -m` as an example a lot, but I actually wrote zsh-autoquoter so that I could add notes and todo list items from the command line more easily.

 Not to say that `git commit -m` is *bad* -- it's great if you're using a [patch queue workflow](https://github.com/mystor/git-revise).
 But zsh-autoquoter does not condone vague one-line commit messages.